AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Tag a customer : `tag`

+Tags a person in the address book as VIP, Regular or New.

+Format: `tag INDEX t/TAG`

+* Tags the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Existing tags of the person will be removed and replaced by the input tag.

+Examples:
+* `list` followed by `tag 2 t/VIP` tags the 2nd person in the address book as VIP.
+* `tag 1 t/` will untag a customer.

+### Store a customer's dietary preferences : `savePreference`

+Stores a customer's dietary preferences in the address book.

+Format: `savePreference INDEX s/PREFERENCE`

+* Stores the dietary preference of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `savePreference 2 s/no beef` stores the dietary preference of the 2nd person in the address book as `no beef`.
+* `savePreference 1 s/no beef s/no fish` will save multiple dietary preferences for a customer.

 ### Clearing all entries : `clear`